-Is it time to lock up those who commit research fraud?July 15th, 2014 in Other /
+Is it time to lock up those who commit research fraud?July 15, 2014 in Medicine & Health / Other

 On the BMJ today, two doctors debate whether research fraud should be classed as a criminal act.